-- Within a 12-month period, L&I may not adopt more than one set of rules related to preventing musculoskeletal injuries and disorders for an industry or risk class that previously did not have rules related to preventing musculoskeletal injuries and disorders. - Rules providing standards may only be adopted for industries or risk classes where compensable workers' compensation claims involved musculoskeletal injuries and disorders over a recent five-year period. - Within 90 days of L&I filing a preproposal statement of inquiry for industry or risk class specific rules related to preventing musculoskeletal injuries and disorders, L&I must provide a report to the appropriate committees of the legislature. - At least annually, L&I must publish a list of industries and risk classes eligible for rule making under this section. - For employee home offices, L&I shall not have the authority to adopt any new or amended rules dealing with musculoskeletal injuries and disorders. - The limit on rule making in this section does not apply to rules adopted or amended where required by the federal occupational safety and health administration.
+- Within a 12-month period, L&I may not adopt more than one set of rules related to preventing musculoskeletal injuries and disorders for an industry or risk class that previously did not have rules related to preventing musculoskeletal injuries and disorders. - Subject to subsection 10, the department may not adopt emergency rules under RCW 34.05 relating to preventing musculoskeletal injuries and disorders for an industry or risk classification that previously did not have rules related to preventing musculoskeletal injuries and disorders. - Rules providing standards may only be adopted for industries or risk classes where compensable workers' compensation claims involved musculoskeletal injuries and disorders over a recent five-year period. - Within 90 days of L&I filing a preproposal statement of inquiry for industry or risk class specific rules related to preventing musculoskeletal injuries and disorders, L&I must provide a report to the appropriate committees of the legislature. - During rule making, L&I must consider including options for an employer to demonstrate alternative control methods. - Within filing a preproposal statement of inquiry for industry or risk class specific rules related to preventing musculoskeletal injuries and disorders, L&I must convene an advisory committee comprised of equal representatives of employers and workers from the industry or rate risk classification that will be subject to the rules. - At least annually by November, L&I must publish a list of industries and risk classes eligible for rule making under this section.
+It also requires L&I to conduct a review of compensable workers compensation claim data for the risk classifications identified. - For employee home offices, L&I shall not have the authority to adopt any new or amended rules dealing with musculoskeletal injuries and disorders. - The limit on rule making in this section does not apply to rules adopted or amended where required by the federal occupational safety and health administration.